fulstak/rhombus-wiki/content/tutorial/staking/on-dedicated-device.md

 ### Updating Rhomtools

-In case partyman complains about updates available, you can install them simply by going to rhomtools directory and getting the latest code from GitHub:
+In case rhomtools complains about updates available, you can install them simply by going to rhomtools directory and getting the latest code from GitHub:

 ```bash
 cd ~/rhomtools/